DDebtAtlas

 • Represents debt directly issued by state governments (general obligation bonds, revenue bonds, certificates of participation).
 Does not include unfunded pension or OPEB liabilities.

 • If the Census API is unavailable, DebtAtlas falls back to the embedded 2021 static dataset in lib/staticData.ts.
-The data-source indicator in the controls bar shows which is active.
+The data-source indicator in the controls bar shows which is active, including the year.

 3